 - Caregiver Support

 - Case Assistance

 - NY Connects Page: Your Link to Long Term Services and Supports

 - Senior Centers/Lunch Club Locations Page

-Medicare 101: Is available on the third Thursday of every month from 1:30 pm to 3:30 pm.
-Class size is limited due to covid.
-Please call to register.
-They will resume classes starting in June.
-An introductory class for people who are new to Medicare or who may have had Medicare for a while, but never understood it.
+Medicare 101: Please call to register.
+This is an introductory class for people who are new to Medicare or who may have had Medicare for a while, but never understood it.
 We review what Medicare is, how someone gets Medicare, what the different options are for coverage under the Medicare program and where people can go for extra help either with costs or understanding coverage.
 Medicare 101 is now available online.
 View the video and check out links to important Medicare information at your leisure.

 Check out the current edition of our newsletter for other classes and events scheduled or call the office for more information on any of the offerings.

 (1) New York State Department of Health and State Office for the Aging Announce survey to gather public input and help shape State Master Plan for Aging

 Survey to Inform Needs and Priorities in the Development of MPA Policies and Strategies

 The New York State Department of Health (DOH) and New York State Office for the Aging (NYSOFA) announced a statewide public survey to help shape the state’s Master Plan for Aging (MPA) strategies and priorities.
 Older adults, individuals with disabilities, and those who provide care for older New Yorkers and people with disabilities are encouraged to take this survey and share their input on how the MPA can best serve their needs.